bundler-project/evaluation/README.md

 1. Decide which machines you will use for the experiment ("What machines?")
 2. Install dependencies on the machine that will be orchestrating the experiments and plotting graphs, e.g. your local machine ("Local dependencies").
 Running an experiment will automatically install necessary dependencies on the experiment hosts.
-3. Run an instance of `eval.py` ("Running an experiment") with the `--dry-run` flag to start.
-If you run into any issues with launching an experiment, return to this step to debug.
-4. Run an instance of `eval.py` with a very simple config to ensure everything is working properly.
+3. Pick an experiment to run / config file to use, and edit the top of the config file with your credentials or host details.
+See "What machines?" for an example.
-5. Run an instance of `eval.py` with one of the paper experiment configs, then view results in a web browser.
+3. Run an instance of `eval.py` (see "Running experiments") with your config, wait patiently (some of them take a long time!), then view results in a web browser.
-6. (Optional): to match the aesthetics of the paper graphs and axes, copy the experiment data into the paper repo (see above) and build the paper.
+4. (Optional): to match the aesthetics of the paper graphs and axes, copy the experiment data into the paper repo (see above) and build the paper.

 ### What machines?